You expected to lose sleep after the baby arrived, but you had no idea your nighttime issues would start as early as the first trimester!

 If you’re already sharing a queen-sized bed with your partner, you might want to reconsider that extra-large support cushion.

-If you do opt for a full-body pillow, make sure that it extends the length of your body.
+If you do opt for a full-body pillow, make sure it extends the length of your body.

 Shape: Consider what’s keeping you up at night when choosing a pregnancy pillow shape.
 Some models offer full-body support.
 Meanwhile, others, such as wedges, provide more localized relief.

-Tips for Scoring Z’s
+Tips for scoring zzz’s

 Toss and turn a lot?
 Here are a few more tips for getting better sleep during gestation: